jbreckman/orle/README.md

 Using `orle` is simple.
 There are two exposed methods: `encode` and `decode`.

 ## Encoding
-If you pass a typed array (such as `Uint16Array` or `Float32Array`) to `encode`, that data type is used.
+If you pass a typed array (such as `Uint16Array` or `Float32Array`) to `encode`, that data type is used.  `encode` returns a promise with an encoded buffer.
 If you pass a non-typed array, it will try to find the most compact data type possible to encode the data.
 Note: if decimals are found, it will use Float64Array to preserve precision.

 ```
 const orle = require('orle');
-const buffer = orle.encode([1,1,1,1,1,1,5,6,1,1,1,1,1,1,1,1,1]);
+const buffer = await orle.encode([1,1,1,1,1,1,5,6,1,1,1,1,1,1,1,1,1]);
 ```
 or
 ```
 const orle = require('orle');
-const buffer = orle.encode(new Int8Array([1,1,1,1,1,1,5,6,1,1,1,1,1,1,1,1,1]));
+const buffer = await orle.encode(new Int8Array([1,1,1,1,1,1,5,6,1,1,1,1,1,1,1,1,1]));
 ```

+If it's advantageous to gzip part of the payload, it will do so automatically.
+You can opt out of this by passing options to encode `orle.encode(arr, { gzip: false })`.

 ### Notes
 This package primarily optimizes typed arrays, which don't support `null` or `undefined` as elements.  `null` or `undefined` get coerced to 0 when encoding.

 ## Decoding
-Pass a buffer to `decode` and you will get back a typed array.
+Pass a buffer to `decode` and you will get back a promise of a typed array.

 ```
 const orle = require('orle');
-const arr = orle.decode(buffer);
+const arr = await orle.decode(buffer);
 ```

 # Compression